 Our goal is to become known for developing projects that are an asset to wildlife and their local community.
-We aim to do this by paying close attention to our three core pillars of environment, ecology and education.
+We aim to do this by paying close attention to our three core pillars of environment, economy and ecology.
 We strive to add benefit to these categories through our projects wherever we possibly can.

 People are aware of the climate crisis, but the ecological crisis is only now beginning to become more widely understood.
-One of our key differentiators is that we are seeking to go beyond industry best practice in terms of what we can do for wildlife and biodiversity.
-We’re working with one of our project partners, the RSPB, to develop solar farms that meet the Fair to Nature Standard.
+One of our key differentiators is that we are seeking to go beyond industry best practice for wildlife and biodiversity.
+We work directly with the RSPB, to develop solar farms that meet the Fair to Nature Standard.
 In addition to this, we have a number of wildlife charities and Trusts helping us to design projects that seek to be best-in-class, in the hope of raising the industry standard across the board.

 We also engage with local communities much earlier than some other developers, more on this can be found on our communities page.

 We do this so that communities can genuinely shape the design of the project.
 Some developers are accused of seeing community consultation as a ‘tick box’ exercise but that is certainly not the case for us.